Discover more from The Serverless Mindset

 There are of course various ways of keeping costs under control, and they are probably all valid and helpful.

 I'd like to suggest three questions that can help us approach the problem from a more architectural point of view.
-We can ask ourself these questions as we plan, design, and build our application at every growth stage.
+We can ask ourselves these questions as we plan, design, and build our application at every growth stage.

 #1 Are We Fully Optimised?